marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 - Application Logs gathering
 - Stream processing (with the Kafka Streams API for example)
 - It's used to decouple system dependencies and microservices
-- It has integration with big data technologies such as Spark, Flink, Storm Hadoop.
+- It has integration with big data technologies such as Spark, Flink, Storm, Hadoop.
 - Micro-services pub/sub

 ## Use cases